 As we power towards the Beagle Channel, up on deck, I shiver.
 I’m not sure if it’s from the cool breeze or whether it’s because I’m excited about the adventure before us.

-From my research, I know that we will encounter a white wonderland and already there’s a nip in the air.
+From my research, I know that we will encounter a white wonderland of mountains and glaciers and already there’s a nip in the air.
 I’m looking forward to seeing snow-covered peaks, glaciers, frozen lakes and icebergs on my cruise aboard Stella Australis.

 You can still camp out under the stars if you wish but there’s another way to access these remote areas.

-One way of seeing the region is to go on a luxury cruise such as aboard Stella Australis.
+For most people, the comfortable way to discover Patagonia is on a luxury cruise such as aboard Stella Australis.
 The expedition-style ships journeys between Ushuaia and Punta Arenas Chile.

 You can watch the scenery drift past aboard the 100-cabin ship.
 It’s a luxurious way for adventurous travellers to see Chile’s southern attractions.